 CRAFT STORIES | AFRICA | MOROCCO | TEXTILES

-Stories of Craft: Moroccan Silk Threads
+YSL: Moroccan Silk Threads

-© Rizolli 'YSL Lexicon: An ABC of the Fashion, Life, and Inspirations of Yves Saint Laurent'
+© Rizolli 'YSL Lexicon: An ABC of the Fashion, Life, and Inspirations of Yves Saint Laurent'.

-Sara Pierdonà delves into Moroccan weaving and embroidery – an art that reflects a rich blend of Berber, Arab, and Andalusian influences.
-From ceremonial garments adorned with sfifa trimmings to Yves Saint Laurent’s modern adaptations, silk threads have woven themselves into the country’s cultural and artistic heritage.
+Sara Pierdonà delves into Moroccan weaving and embroidery – an art that reflects a rich blend of Berber, Arab and Andalusian influences.
+From ceremonial garments adorned with sfifa trimmings, to Yves Saint Laurent’s modern adaptations, silk threads have woven themselves into the country’s cultural and artistic heritage.
 While traditional techniques face challenges in the modern world, associations like Timodontes are keeping these crafts alive, preserving Morocco's ancestral skills and empowering local artisans.

-© Rizolli 'YSL Lexicon: An ABC of the Fashion, Life, and Inspirations of Yves Saint Laurent'
+All images © Rizolli 'YSL Lexicon: An ABC of the Fashion, Life, and Inspirations of Yves Saint Laurent'

-The history of textiles in Morocco is too diverse and remote in time to be summarised briefly, but the history of silk use is relatively easier to trace.
-In 1492, the Alhambra decree expelled Jews from Spain, many of whom fled to Morocco and founded a lively and industrious community.
+The history of textiles in Morocco is too diverse to be summarised briefly, but the history of silk use is relatively easier to trace.
+In 1492, the Alhambra decree expelled Jews from Spain, many of whom fled to Morocco and founded a lively, industrious community.
 What they brought with them was a highly developed technical knowledge of silk processing and silkworm breeding, and their virtual monopoly on gold thread and its use in embroidery.
-This knowledge naturally lent itself to the creation of a very important element of the national costume, the sfifa, or trimmings, which embellished caftans and djellabas and became the preferred technique for embellishing ceremonial garments.
-When Yves Saint Laurent began to take an interest in traditional Moroccan techniques, the prosperity of communities of specialised craftsmen was threatened by the recent introduction of the thread winding and twisting machine, brought by the French in 1929.
-Nevertheless, the Parisians' historical appreciation for silk could not remain insensitive to the beauty of these creations, which the designer readapted according to his inspiration, making them into fashion accessories and details.

-© Rizolli 'YSL Lexicon: An ABC of the Fashion, Life, and Inspirations of Yves Saint Laurent'
+All images © Rizolli 'YSL Lexicon: An ABC of the Fashion, Life, and Inspirations of Yves Saint Laurent'

 Jews exiled to Morocco are thought to have absorbed the technique of precious thread winding in Europe during the Middle Ages, from where many examples of ecclesiastical vestments decorated with woven metal come.
 Indeed, there are illuminated manuscripts showing weavers engaged in a warp-tensioning method similar to the Moroccan one, with the thread stretched between two poles.
-Northern Morocco, with its abundance of mulberry trees, was an ideal environment for breeding silkworms from which silk was obtained.
-This was then dyed and wound onto bobbins, using the characteristic technique; equally peculiar and secret were the steps for applying gold leaf, in case a more precious weave was desired.

 Yves Saint Laurent in Morocco, photographed by Pierre Bergè, © Musée Yves Saint Lauren, Paris.

-As for what Yves Saint Laurent and Pierre Bergè have created with Jardin Majorelle, it is just as commendable: the place is often visited by fashionistas in search of a beautiful setting, who overlook the enormous positive impact such an association has created in the local context.
+As for what YSL and Pierre Bergè have created with Jardin Majorelle, it is just as commendable: the place is often visited by fashionistas in search of a beautiful setting, who overlook the enormous positive impact such an association has created in the local context.
 Jardin Majorelle's creations, including handbags and belts, put the ancestral technical skills of local craftsmen to good use, but following Yves' aesthetic intuition.’
-Fun fact, from the Majorelle Gardens comes a specific colour, the iconic Majorelle blue of the walls.
-And if that still wasn't enough, delve into the story of Tamy Tazi, the Moroccan designer who introduced Saint Laurent to Moroccan needlework and Tetouan' silk chiffon and modernised the caftan to become the exquisite garment it is today.
+(Fun fact, from the Majorelle Gardens comes a specific color, the iconic Majorelle blue of the walls.)

 Yves Saint Laurent in Morocco, photographed by Pierre Bergè, © Musée Yves Saint Lauren, Paris.